thebigez8/NFLelo/README.md

 This repo contains data on all NFL games from 1920 to present.
 Most of the data is from [pro-football-reference.com](https://www.pro-football-reference.com) in conjunction with [fivethirtyeight](https://github.com/fivethirtyeight/data/tree/master/nfl-elo).
-Details on the files are below:
+Details on the files are below.

+## data

 - `data/nfl_results_1920-1969.csv` contains data on NFL games pre-merger (era 1).